dabear/LibreTransmitter/readme.md

 * US Libre 1 10 day sensors (tested)
 * US Libre 1 14 day sensors (untested)
 * International Libre 1 sensors (tested)
-* European Libre 2 sensors (untested, should work, but requires transmitter as well)
+* European Libre 2 sensors (tested, but you need a transmitter with an updated firmware as well)

 # Unsupported sensors
 * US libre 2 sensors
 * Libre Pro sensors
 * Libre H sensors
+* Libre 3 or any later generation

 # Features
 * Auto calibration, similar - but not identical - to the official algorithm